TeamReactron/friendly-pancake/instructions.md

 ## Code Documentation and References

 ### Did you use some code from GitHub or other sources?
 If yes provide the link.
+we followed this tutorial to build back end query and schema https://medium.com/swlh/how-to-create-your-first-mern-mongodb-express-js-react-js-and-node-js-stack-7e8b20463e66

 ### If you used some online code, what changes did you make to the code?